prakharagrawal26/LLM-powered-Data-Visualization/README.md

 3.  **Download the data**:
     - The project expects the `GlobalLandTemperaturesByCity.csv` file to be present in the `data` directory.
     - If the file is not found, the script will automatically create a smaller, dummy version for testing purposes.
+    - You can download this dataset from kaggle via this link - [dataset](https://www.kaggle.com/datasets/berkeleyearth/climate-change-earth-surface-temperature-data)

 ## Usage